daattali/beautiful-jekyll/_posts/2023-12-17-spectrography.md

 [Tqdm](https://tqdm.github.io/) is just a progress bar library.
 I like to use it to let me know how long my scripts are taking.

 **Note:** An environment.yml file is included in the GitHub repository to allow you to recreate a functional Anaconda environment.

+# Methodology

+## Generate Data
+First we have to generate some representative data.
+I did this using numpy to generate a few different sinusoids with the desired frequencies and amplitudes and then save that data as a .csv.
+The original data is the first plot shown above.
+If you want more data, check out `generate_example_data.py` in the repo.

+## Load the Data
+Now, we use Polars to load the data, using their pl.scan_csv() functionality.
+This lazily scans a CSV so that only the required data is read from the file when you finally instruct Polars to actually load the file.
+In this case, we didn't really have to lazily scan the .csv, but that is vestigial from the real data implementation.

+{% highlight javascript linenos %}
+df = pl.scan_csv(files, try_parse_dates=True).collect()
+{% endhighlight %}

+## Plot the Original Data

+### Plotly
+In this case, we used vanilla Plotly to create a plot of the original data since there weren't too many data points.

+{% highlight javascript linenos %}
+fig = go.Figure()
+fig.add_trace(
+    go.Scattergl(
+        x=x,
+        y=y,
+        name='Vertical Displacement',
+        showlegend=True
+    ),
+)
+pbar.update(1)
+fig.show(renderer="browser")
+{% endhighlight %}

+### Plotly Resampler
+If there was a lot of data generated, we would have to use

+{% highlight javascript linenos %}
+fig = go.Figure()
+fig.add_trace(
+    go.Scattergl(
+        x=x,
+        y=y,
+        name='Vertical Displacement',
+        showlegend=True
+    ),
+)
+pbar.update(1)
+fig.show(renderer="browser")
+{% endhighlight %}

 ## Here is a secondary heading